What is ADD?

 Young people with ADD

-Young people with ADD are often completely inundated with thoughts and impressions whirling around in their heads, and they often tend to withdraw into their own world.
+Young people with ADD are often completely inundated with thoughts and impressions whirling around in their heads, and they usually tend to withdraw into their own world.
 They are frequently told that they are quiet, dreamy or 'passive'.
 It sometimes seems they do not want to carry out their tasks, but their inaction is often simply because they are incapable.
 They cannot do it, partly because of the enormous stream of thoughts in their head.

 ADD has an enormous effect on the lives of children and young people.
 The most significant problems arise when they are confronted with task-oriented work at school, when doing homework at home, and when interacting with peers.
 If any additional issues arise, such as depression or addiction, then the young person could end up in a downward spiral.